 This will mean that the injury to the anal sphincter will not heal effectively, resulting in long-term effects for the mother.
 This can include pain, faecal incontinence and an inability to control their wind, as well as the need for further surgery or treatment at a later date.

 Another leading cause of perineal tear claims is if the surgery is carried out in good time but is not performed adequately.
 Or maybe the post-operative care is insufficient, potentially leading to a perineal infection of the wound or further consequences for the mother.

-The RCOG has published guidelines for the management of third and fourth degree tears, highlighting best practice to prevent mistakes being made.
+The RCOG has published guidelines for the management of third and fourth-degree tears, highlighting best practices to prevent mistakes from being made.